Christmas is coming

 The media loves personal stories, and the beauty about Christianity is that everyone has one!
 So get your thinking cap on and see who you know who might be able to be the face of your church’s Christmas campaign.
 As they communicate the greatest message ever told, others will undoubtedly be impacted.

 Church: this is OUR season.
 The story of Jesus’ birth is being heard by millions of people this month.
 His name will be on everyone’s lips and in the midst of the commercial chaos, the rush to get and give presents and the ridiculous amount of food we all consume, we can take a moment to pause.
 The baby from Bethlehem still gets everyone talking!

 What better way to celebrate his birth than to tell stories of what his followers are still doing thousands of years later?

-Written by Matthew Murray, PR Account Executive, Jersey Road PR.
+Written by Matthew Murray, Press Officer, Jersey Road PR.

 Securing local media coverage is an excellent way to raise your profile in your community, build trust and encourage people to take action.
 Here are five steps to help you get great local media coverage: